Cornelia Laws St. John

 Cornelia Laws St. John (née, Williams; after first marriage, Laws; after second marriage, St. John; died February 24, 1902) was an American poet and biographer.
-She was the author of "Over the Shoulder to Clovernook, Being a Backward Glance at Alice and Phoebe Cary in Their Early Home".
-Her best known poem was "Six Little Feet on the Fender".
+She was the author of "Over the Shoulder is Clovernook, Being a Backward Glance at Alice and Phoebe Cary in Their Early Home".
+Her best known poem was Six Little Feet on the Fender.

-Biography
+Early life and education

 Cornelia Ellicott Williams was born in College Hill, Ohio, near Cincinnati.
 Her father was M. C. Williams of College Hill.
 She had at least one sibling, a brother, Wilber W. Williams, who became the pay inspector of the U.S. Navy.

 She was educated at the Ohio Female College, at College Hill, where she received high marks for the elegance of her composition, in prose and verse, and for skill in music.

-St. John was married first, in 1857, at Syracuse, New York, to Joseph P. Laws, a merchant of Richmond, Indiana, where they resided after marriage.
-It was during her residence in that city that many of her most popular poems were written.
+Career

+During her residence in Richmond, Indiana, she wrote many of her most popular poems.